haystacker2000/Checkbox/README.md

 - Users should be able to update tasks
 - Users should be able to mark tasks as completed
 - Users should be able to archive / delete tasks
+- Add proper auth tokens to get User Ids from, need login flow
+- Figure out how it should be deployed (API in Lambda?)
+- Add UI tests
+- Switch to postgres, setup local docker container with postgres instance for local DB dev.

 ### How to approach additional tasks
 #### Sorting